ScaledFoundations/GRID-playground/README.md

 }
 ```

-## NOTE

-The GRID platform is currently in alpha, and is continuously evolving.
-We will be constantly adding new features and sample scripts, so please keep an eye out for updates!

 ## Getting Started

+We currently offer GRID in two forms - GRID Platform and GRID Enterprise.

-To get started with GRID + AirGen, please visit our [User Portal](https://portal.scaledfoundations.ai) and create an account.
-For academic users, please sign up with your academic email address (.edu, .ac.* etc.) for unrestricted access to our platform.
+To get started with the GRID platform, please visit our [online IDE](https://portal.scaledfoundations.ai) and create an account.
+For GRID Enterprise, please [contact us](mailto:enterprise@scaledfoundations.ai) so that we can onboard you as an enterprise customer.

-Visit [our getting started start doc page](https://docs.scaledfoundations.ai/start.html) for full setup instructions.
+Visit our [documentation](https://docs.scaledfoundations.ai/grid_sdk/differences.html) to get the setup going.

 ## Simulation